ooni/ooni.org/content/post/not-quite-network-censorship.md

 the resource `upx.com.br` hosted on the same nameservers have [no issues related to the  DNS resolving](https://atlas.ripe.net/measurements/10203916/#!general) from the same vantage points.
+Most of affected domains in this list look like stale, dead websites hosting no valuable content, only two of them look like "living" domain.
 What is common amongst the failing domains (SERVFAIL response code) is the difference between the `NS` records at the top-level domain nameserver and the authoritative nameserver that was clearly visible in the trace of the